Getting an Unsecured Loan With Bad Credit

 If they want to buy a home, it may be impossible until your loan is paid off.
 Your co-signer is on the hook if anything happens and you’re unable to repay.
 If you’re unemployed or injured (or worse), lenders will go after the co-signer for any remaining loan balance.
 If a co-signer can’t afford to pay off your loan, their credit will suffer.

 Unsecured Loans for Borrowers With Bad Credit

 If you really need to borrow money, there are a few options available.
-Some lenders specialize in offering unsecured loans to bad credit borrowers, but these should really be worst case scenario options because you can quickly get into trouble.
+Some lenders specialize in offering unsecured loans to bad credit borrowers, but these should be worst-case scenario options because you can quickly get into trouble.
 In some cases, you’ll spend more on fees and interest than you ever borrowed.

 It’s a good idea to make sure that any borrowing you do will help improve your credit.
 You may have bad credit today, but it can get better.
 Find out if your loan will be reported to the major credit reporting companies.
 If not, it won’t help you build credit and you’ll be in the same boat the next time you want to borrow money.